-Leader's meeting: Friday, January 25th between 9:00 pm and 9:30 pm
+Leader's meeting: Friday, January 24th between 9:00 pm and 9:30 pm

 The SPL/Scoutmaster meeting will be held at Doey Center.
-Details of the Klondike and following day's activities are to be discussed along with rules of the campsite.
+Details of the Klondike and following day's activities will be discussed along with rules of the campsite.